stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 was nearly across the space that I realised why I shook so violently.

   Not the heap, but something about the dust of the level floor was troubling me.
-In the light of my torch it seemed as if that dust were not as even as it ought to be&mdash;there were places where it looked thinner, as if it had been disturbed not many months before.
+In the light of my torch it seemed as if that dust were not as even as it ought to be--there were places where it looked thinner, as if it had been disturbed not many months before.
 I could not be sure, for even the apparently thinner places were dusty enough; yet a certain suspicion of regularity in the fancied unevenness was highly disquieting.
-When I brought the torchlight close to one of the queer places I did not like what I saw&mdash;for the illusion of regularity became very great.
-It was as if there were regular lines of composite impressions&mdash;impressions that went in threes, each slightly over a foot square, and consisting of five nearly circular three-inch prints, one in advance of the other four.
+When I brought the torchlight close to one of the queer places I did not like what I saw--for the illusion of regularity became very great.
+It was as if there were regular lines of composite impressions--impressions that went in threes, each slightly over a foot square, and consisting of five nearly circular three-inch prints, one in advance of the other four.